 Statistics - archive

 Statistics are boring?
 Hell no!
 They can be very interesting, if you are interested in the ecommerce industry that is.
 Check out this category to see some stunning numbers and data about the ecommerce industry in different European countries or about a certain company.Read more about Statistics

-Ecommerce in Germany is forecast to be worth 58.5 billion euros by the end of 2019.
-This would mean an increase of about 9 percent, and 5 billion euros, compared to the situation at the end of last year.
+Ecommerce in Europe is forecasted to be worth 621 billion euros by the end of 2019.
+This would mean an increase of 13.6 percent compared to the situation last year, when ecommerce was worth 547 billion euros.

 The business-to-consumer ecommerce turnover in the United Kingdom is expected to reach over 200 billion euros at the end of this year.
 That would mean an increase of 14.6 percent compared to the situation last year, when ecommerce in the UK was worth almost 175 billion euros.

 Almost 5.4 million people in Hungary shopped online at least once in the past twelve months, a new survey shows.
 This means that 91 percent of adult internet users in Hungary made an online purchase recently.